-This year the group, Out Of The Blue, made up of musicians Ruth Ann Randall, Frank Goulart, and Lisa Collins, will entertain with old time harmony, mandolin, guitar and fiddle music during the evening event.
+In 2014, the group, Out Of The Blue, made up of musicians Ruth Ann Randall, Frank Goulart, and Lisa Collins, entertained a large crowd with old time harmony, mandolin, guitar and fiddle music during the evening event.
 The evening art show and music is free and open to the public.
 Hours are from 5-7 p.m.

-JB Seafood of Middletown will be set up all day at Fox Haven Farm to sell delicious sandwiches, food platters, and drinks.
+JB Seafood of Middletown is set up all day at atthe host farm to sell delicious sandwiches, food platters, and drinks.

 Barnstormers Tour featured in MPT "Outdoors Maryland" documentary!

 Maryland Public Television featured several barns and interviews from our 2011 Barnstormers Tour.
 Below is the program cover for March 2012.
 Barn owner Skip Lewis of Woodsboro, Md. watches while Deborah Lovelace Richardson paints his barn.
 The new "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience on February 29, 2012 and will repeat on the MPT channel at various times in the future.
 Check your MPT show schedule for current times.
-The most recent showings were March 21 and 22, 2014.
+The most recent showings were in October, 2014.

 Frontier Day At Schifferstadt, June 7, 2014

-Frontier Day will focus on the French And Indian War, and what life was like for the
+Frontier Day focuses on the French And Indian War, and what life was like for the

 people who lived at Schifferstadt in the 1700s.

 We invite visitors to step into Western Maryland frontier life during the